ExistOS-Team/ExistOS-For-HP39GII/README_en.md

 You need to erase the whole flash before flashing back to the HP Firmware, otherwise you'll get stuck at the formatting progress when using the official update tool.

 How to erase the whole flash:
-After flashing OSLoader or while ExistOS is running, press `ON`+`F5` to enter the maintenance menu, and then press `F2` to erase the flash. ___This operation cannot be undone.___ When the screen shows "Flash Cleared", connect the calculator to a computer and launch the official update tool under Windows 7 / XP to flash your calculator back to the HP firmware.
+After flashing OSLoader or while ExistOS is running, press `ON`+`F5` to enter the maintenance menu, and then press `F2` to erase the flash. ___This operation cannot be undone.___ When the screen shows "Flash Cleared", connect the calculator to a computer and launch the official update tool under 7 / XP to flash your calculator back to the HP firmware.

 ## Code Submission Standard